Fauna of Barbados: Mammals

 Few mammals live on the island, composed almost entirely of introduced species.
 The Norway rat (Rattus norvegicus), house mouse (Mus musculus), European hare (Lepus europaeus), small Indian mongoose (Urva auropunctata), and green monkey (Cercopithecus aethiops sabaeus) are the most notable examples.
 Pigs were introduced by the Portuguese in 1563 as a future food source; the introduction was successful and a feral pig population persisted up until the point of British settlement of the island, after which they became extirpated.

 The now extinct Barbados raccoon (Procyon lotor gloveralleni) is considered to have been endemic to the island; however, even this subspecies may have been introduced by Amerindians in prehistoric times.
+An extinct species of rice rat Megalomys georginae was described in 2012 based on subfossil remains recovered from an Amerindian archaeological site.

 The only remaining native mammals are a number of bat species; the most common of which is the velvety free-tailed bat (Molossus molossus), which emerges at dusk to feed on insects.

 A breed of sheep known as the Barbados Blackbelly sheep originated in Barbados.
 It has been exported to various nations around the world, including the United States where it is sometimes called affectionately "Barbado Sheep".

 Marine mammals are not frequently seen in Barbadian waters.
 Some species, however, particularly bottlenose dolphins (Tursiops truncatus) and humpback whales (Megaptera novaeangliae), are occasionally seen offshore on the north coast.

 Feral dogs and cats, introduced by humans, are also present on the island.

 Birds

 Birds are fairly well represented on the island, with most having adapted well to the presence of humans.

+Two extinct species have been described from the Late Pleistocene of Barbados, the goose Neochen barbadiana and the Barbados rail Fulica podagrica, although the classification of the rail is questionable.